The Design and Analysis of Evolvable Systems

 • Hybrid systems which are adaptive to changing environments and which may influence their environments

-Evolvable systems can, of course, when viewed in their entirety, including the computational behaviour of the supervisor process, be treated as a closed system in the usual form and therefore open to standard treatments of semantics and logics.
+Evolvable systems can when viewed in their entirety, including the computational behaviour of any supervisory processes, be treated as a closed system in the usual form and therefore open to standard treatments of semantics and logics.

 [ Meta Buffers ]